soferio/minertimer/README.md

-### MINERTIMER SYSTEM FOR LIMITING CHILDRENS'S USE OF MINECRAFT ON MAC COMPUTERS
+### MINERTIMER SYSTEM FOR LIMITING CHILDRENS' USE OF MINECRAFT (JAVA Edition) ON MAC COMPUTERS

 Apple's screentime system is of no use in limiting childrens' use of Minecraft (Java edition) on Macintosh computers.
 You can read a discussion of this unresolved issue [![here]]( https://bugs.mojang.com/browse/MCL-14705?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&showAll=true).